AkbasLab/scenic-sumo/Documentation/simulator.md

 ### Syntax
 `createRandomCar(road, scenicObj)`
 ### Parameters
-`road`: str: the edge which the car spawns on
+`road`: str: edge which the car spawns on
 `scenicObj`: ___main___.RandomCar: object containing information to create a car with random values
 ### Returns
 None